Missing someone or something

 We’re now going to have a look at the conjugation of the verb mancare.
 As we already said, the structure is different, so don’t focus too much on the translation.

-In fact, we’re going to use translations like “I’m missed (by X)”, but take it as if it said “(X) misses me”.
+We’re going to use translations like “I’m missed (by X)”, but take it as if it said, “(X) misses me”.

 - Io manco (I’m missed)

 - Lui/lei manca (He/She’s missed)